hasura/ekg-prometheus/Tutorial.md

-    Metric classes with the same type parameters (name, metric type, and label structure) are treated in the same way by all functions of `ekg-core`, so it is enough for our constructor to "forward" the type parameters.
+    Metric classes with the same type parameters (name, metric type, and label structure) are treated in the same way by all functions of `ekg-prometheus`, so it is enough for our constructor to "forward" the type parameters.

 1. In order use `registerGcMetrics` with our metric store, we must use the `subset` function to create a new reference to our metric store